LEAD Scholarship Grant

 Review process and criteria

-- Demonstrated interest in developing inclusive arts experiences for audiences with disabilities.
+- Applicant has a genuine interest in learning about best practices for developing inclusive arts experiences for audiences with disabilities.
 While applicants may be new to their work in accessibility, they must illustrate what steps they are currently taking to integrate inclusive practices within their organization (i.e. serve as an accessibility coordinator, have made a concerted effort to reach out to artists with disabilities within their community, and/or develop inclusive programs for audiences with disabilities).

-- A vision for how the professional development and resources received through the program will integrate accessibility within their organization.
+- Applicant outlines how this grant opportunity will provide professional development and resources to authentically integrate accessibility within the growth of their organization.

 In addition to the review criteria listed above, priority is given to arts organizations based in Tier 1 and Tier 2 counties.
-Priority is also given to arts organizations that have not received a prior LEAD Scholarship Grant from the North Carolina Arts Council.
+Priority will also be given to arts organizations that are new to this grant category and have not received a prior LEAD Scholarship Grant from the North Carolina Arts Council.
 To ensure the statewide accessibility learning cohort is reflective of the arts sector of North Carolina, Arts Council staff will take into consideration the applicants’ arts genre, geographic, racial, cultural, and organizational diversity.

 Application information

+Contact Music & Dance Director and Accessibility Coordinator Jamie Katz Court and submit your application through the GO Smart grant portal.
 Applicants will be asked to provide the following information.
-Contact Music & Dance Director and Accessibility Coordinator Jamie Katz Court and for questions or application assistance.
+Reach out to your staff contact for questions or application assistance.

 Profile questions